alexbosworth/run-lnd/LIQUIDITY.md

 How to get inbound liquidity:

 - Peers earning fees from forwards to you may add liquidity in your direction
-- You can engage in a submarine swap to transfer off-chain funds for on-chain
+- You can engage in a [submarine swap][1] to transfer off-chain funds for on-chain
 - You can purchase an inbound channel from someone
 - You can arrange to create a dual funded channel with someone
 - Try and send regular outflows of money off-chain instead of on-chain